Plant identification in the Pacific Northwest

 One of our favorite parts of teaching classes like this is the community of plant lovers that forms as we spend time together in the field.
 If you’re looking to befriend more fellow nature appreciators and strengthen your botanical community, this will be a great place to do it!

-On each class day, we will meet in the field from 10:30 am to 4:30 pm.
+On each class day, we will meet in the field from 10:30 am until about 4:30 pm (exact ending times may vary slightly).
 We will hike as far as five-six miles in some cases, with frequent pauses to look at plants; students should be prepared for moderately strenuous hiking.
 In each class, we will give field lectures on certain plant families and other botanical topics.
 We take a student-centered approach to teaching, and classes will be interactive with frequent Q&A and discussions.
 We seek to help you learn by experiencing the plants first-hand, with as many of your senses as safely possible.

 Everyone is welcome, but please leave your dogs at home.